-Each class of students at the Middle School is divided into two teams per grade level, each designated by color.
+Each class of students at Amesbury Middle School is divided into two teams per grade level, each designated by color.

-'''

-Fifth Grade - Aqua & Lime

-Sixth Grade - Blue & Red

-Seventh Grade - Green & Purple

-Eighth Grade - Yellow & Orange
+Sixth Grade - Blue & Red Seventh Grade - Green & Purple Eighth Grade - Yellow & Orange

-'''

 Students on each team are placed into heterogeneous classrooms for both academic and special area subjects.
 Each team has its own set of teachers.
 This is done to encourage better communication and to put teachers in closer touch with students and their needs.